jim-easterbrook/pywws/src/doc/essentials/dependencies.rst

 Twitter updates
 ---------------

-The :py:mod:`pywws.totwitter` module can be used to send weather status messages to Twitter.
+The :py:mod:`pywws.service.twitter` module can be used to send weather status messages to Twitter.
 Posting to Twitter requires these modules:

 *  `python-twitter <https://github.com/bear/python-twitter>`_ v3.0 or higher